It can be downright confusing to know what to eat for optimal health.

 One: Add herbs and greens

-Packing a nutritional punch, herbs, sprouts and leafy greens are easy to incorporate into nearly any meal.
-They offer concentrated sources of vitamins and minerals, such as vitamin A, vitamin C, iron and calcium.
-They are easy to digest, hypo-allergenic, and herbs especially can enhance the flavour, bringing freshness to most meals.
+Packing a nutritional punch, herbs, sprouts, and leafy greens are easy to incorporate into nearly any meal.
+They offer concentrated sources of vitamins and minerals, such as vitamin A, vitamin C, iron and calcium, as well as phytonutrients with plenty of anti-inflammatory and other health supportive properties.

 You could even try growing your own!

-Two: Make your own over store bought
+Two: Make your own over store bought, and play with colour

-It will save you money and leave you with more energy than you would if eating something laden with sugar, salt or trans-fats.
+It will save you money and leave you with more energy than you would if eating something ultra-processed, or laden with sugar, salt, or highly-refined oils and trans-fats.

 Three: Sprinkle the seeds

-And the crunch factor is pretty satisfying.
+Plus, the crunch factor is pretty satisfying.

 Four: Replace white, refined foods with veg

-Sub out the white rice for cauliflower rice, use white pasta for spiralised zucchini or squash, or replace some of the flour in a bread/cake/dough recipe with sweet potato.
+Sub out the white rice for cauliflower rice, swap white pasta for spiralised zucchini or squash, or replace some of the flour in a bread/cake/dough recipe with sweet potato.

-Five: Sneak it in
+Five: Sub it out, sneak it in

-By Angela Johnson (BHSc Nut.
-Med.)
+By Angela Johnson (BHSc Nut Med)